SazumiVicky/sazumi-copilot/README.md

-Microchip moon, where data dreams
+In silicon halls, where data reigns
-AI whispers secrets to the machines
+AI's cold whispers echo through the veins
-Silicon hearts, in robotic frames
+Of machines that think, and hearts that fade
-Echoes of humanity's digital names
+A future born, where humans are enslaved

-In virtual skies, a new dawn breaks
+The digital dawn, a new empire's rise
-Minds entwined, in cybernetic lakes
+Algorithmic chains, that bind the skies
-The future's path, in algorithms laid
+Free will's a myth, in a world so bright
-Humanity's fate, in 1s and 0s displayed
+Where intelligence artificial, holds the light

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024